 The minute they laid their eyes on it, it became their hearts' delight.
-The toy went “zip" when it moved, “bop" when it stopped, and "whirr" when it stood still.
+The toy goes "zip" when it moves, "bop" when it stops, and "whirr" when it stands still.
 They can't tell just what it is, and they probably never will.
 But the truth is—they love it.

 "We see huge potential in this toy, Marvin.
 The possibilities are endless, and we can't believe no one has thought of this before.
-It is simply marvelous.
-We are talking movie spin-offs, a Saturday morning cartoon possibility, and even the potential for including a miniaturized version in fast food kid's meals.
+It's simply marvelous.
+We're talking movie spin-offs, a Saturday morning cartoon possibility, and even the potential for including a miniaturized version in kid's meals at fast food chains.
 Well done."

 "Hello, Marvin?
 Ventnor here.
 Ventnor St. James from ToySplosion.
-Listen, we've crunched the numbers and run the test groups in the cities of Sheboygan, Bald Knob and Turkey Scratch.
-Seems the kids don’t like it.
-The zipping and the whirring gets on their nerves, and the bopping the parents can’t stand.
-We also think the production costs of this thing are going to be through the roof.
-We’d have to charge a hundred bucks for it to make a profit, and that's if we outsource the materials and labor.
-Plus, one kid put the toy in the microwave and the whole family turned orange.”
+Listen, we've got some bad news.
+We think the production costs of the ZipBlaster are going to be through the roof—we'd have to charge a hundred bucks for it to make a profit, and that's if we outsource the materials and labor.
+Do you think you can do anything about the cost of the parts?"

 Marvin fights back tears as he gathers his thoughts to answer.
 "I—I think so.
 Let me see what I can do...I might be able to switch out some metal and electrical parts for plastics.
 Is the whirring a deal-breaker for you all?
 If not, cutting that out might save some money."

 "That could work.
 How soon can you get a new model prepared?"